We are the Washington Chapter of Backcountry Hunters & Anglers

 Contact us to learn how you can get involved with Washington BHA!
 We email a regular Washington specific newsletter, you can also stay informed via this website, Facebook, and Instagram.

-- Organize Chapter Members to interact with elected and agency leaders relevant to BHA's mission and our shared passion for public lands, waters and wildlife.
+- Organizing chapter members to interact with elected and agency leaders relevant to BHA's mission and our shared passion for public lands, waters and wildlife.